youngw417/game-of-life/README.md

-# Cellular Automata and The Game of Life
+# Cellular Automata and The Game of Life in React

 ## The Game of Life
 A very famous cellular automaton is John Conway's Game of Life. app.
 This game is a class of discrete model known as a Cellular Automaton, abbreviated CA.